marcelodarroyo/td2svg/README.md

-# td2svg
-Javascript text (ascii) diagrams to svg
+# td2svg: Javascript text (ascii) diagrams to svg.

-It is a very simple (and limited) translator from ascii diagrams to svg.
+It is a simple (and limited) translator from ascii diagrams to svg.
+This simple javascript code has no dependencies and it cab be used in node.js or in a browser.
+This script is used in the docsify-td2svg plugin.

+The main feature and difference with other tools is you can add identifiers or classes to boxed for styling.
+Yo can write the `<style>` tag at the end of the diagram.

 ## Why another implementation?